bgruening/confab/Installation.rst

 Local build
 ~~~~~~~~~~~

 By default, Confab is installed in :file:`/usr/local/` on a Unix-like system.
 This requires root access (or ``sudo``).
+In addition, if you have an existing installation of Open Babel, this may conflict with Confab.

-If instead you wish to install into a local directory, the following instructions should be followed:
+To avoid these issues, you can install into a local directory as follows:

 1. To configure :program:`cmake` to install into :file:`~/Tools/confab-install`, for example, you would do the following::